ibm-cloud-docs/vsrx/known-limitations.md

 * Due to incompatible networking elements, the Juniper vSRX solution is not available as follows:

-      - Neither 1 Gbps or 10 Gbps versions in the SEA01 (Seattle, WA) data center
       - 10 Gbps version in WDC01 (Washington, DC)
-      - 1G and 10G High Availability versions in: AMS01, DAL05, DAL06, DAL07, HKG02, HOU02, SJC01, SNG01, and WDC01
+      - 1G and 10G High Availability versions in: AMS01, DAL05, DAL06, DAL07, HOU02, SJC01, and WDC01

 * There is no support to upgrade from Standalone to High Availability mode.

-* vSRX deploys with the options of Junos OS version `15.1` , `18.4`, and `19.4`.
+* There is no support to upgrade from 1G to 10G or downgrade from 10G to 1G.

+* Only the latest IBM Cloud certified vSRX release is available for new orders and upgrades.
+Requests for older IBM Cloud certified vSRX releases should be made through an IBM Support ticket.
 Limitations for upgrading and downgrading can be found in [Upgrading the vSRX](/docs/vsrx?topic=vsrx-upgrading-the-vsrx).

 * Older Juniper vSRX gateways were deployed with Linux Bridge based networking virtualization.
 This virtualization can achieve only limited throughput and never line-rate throughput.
 Most deployments of vSRX 18.4 and later leverage SR-IOV, which provides improved throughput.